Kersh-Theva/MolecularBio-Salary-Prediction/README.md

 3. Show the most important features for baseline model to compare to 'description' model.
 4. Add location data to ML model and see if it improves accuracy.

-Debugs required: Sort dict keys from JSON input parameters, determine reason for negative variance values.
+Debugs required: Sort dict keys from JSON input parameters, determine reason for negative variance values, clean up folders a bit more (e.g. remove DSP1 Repo)